elytre/elytre/README.md

   /* How a product appears when in a list on home page */ }

+.Error404Page .Error404Page-title {
+  /* How a title appears on a 404 error page */
+}

+.Error404Page .Error404Page-reason {
+  /* How the reasons appears if provided on a 404 error page */ }

 .WaldenSite-powered-by {
   /* The "Powered by Walden" text in the footer can be hidden (please don't!) or made more discreet here */